The diameter of weighted random graphs: Proof of the lower bound

-Let $\bnu^{(n)}$ be the expected value of $\bD^{(n)}_1$ which is and define $z_n = \sqrt{n / \log n } $.
+and define $z_n = \sqrt{n / \log n } $.
 We will show later that the two growing balls in the exploration processes started from $C_a$ and $C_b$, for $a$ and $b$ as in the proposition, will not intersect w.h.p. provided that they are of size less than $z_n$.
 We now prove that $T_{C_a}(z_n) \geq t_n$ with high probability.